 This is just a list of the things that make endings disappoint me, or elements that sour good endings for me, accompanied by rants.

 When there is a final twist or revelation that seems not seeded at all or done for shock value alone.
 Sloppy twists feel cheap, unearned and almost more than any other reason I give here, can feel like they ruin the entire show.

 Dan Humphrey was Gossip Girl.
 Except he wasn’t.

 The writers really tried to go for “it was him all along and he was just playing you all”.
 They even had Serena say that in a way, Dan being Gossip Girl (GG) was a love letter to them all.
 Um, excuse me?
 The entire concept of GG was a toxic, horrible mess, and the show seemed to be aware of it in the beginning.

 Moreover, Dan being GG “all along” is quite simply not true.
 He suffered at the hands of Gossip Girl, both in his personal, academic and later professional life.
 Gossip Girl outed his relationship with a teacher!
 She brought down his little sister, sabotaged university admission opportunities.

 Dan was alone in several scenes of the show while he read a Gossip Girl post and he was shocked!
 Unless he was also suffering from a serious mental disorder, I’m calling bull.
 Did we really need to know who GG was anyway?
-It was just the cherry on top of a dreadful final season.

 Pretty Little Liars